Kelly excels, D-backs get late homers to top Rockies 4-1 – KION546

 AP Sports Writer

+Kelly (3-1) has been one of the best pitchers in the big leagues this season with a 1.23 ERA through six starts.
+The right-hander got some added security during spring training when he signed an $18 million, two-year deal that will keep him under contract with the D-backs through 2024.

+“I just think it’s a mentality,” Kelly said.
+“I’m more comfortable in this locker room, I’m more comfortable on that mound, I know I can compete with anybody and everybody.
+There’s no getting my feet wet anymore.”

-It was tied at 1 in the eighth when Varsho hit a high 98 mph fastball from Carlos Estévez over the right field wall.
-It was Varsho’s sixth homer of the year.
+The score was tied at 1 in the eighth when Varsho hit a high 98 mph fastball from Carlos Estévez over the right-field wall for his sixth homer of the year.

-Two batters later, Peralta added a two-run drive that pushed the D-backs ahead 4-1.
+Two batters later, Peralta added a two-run drive that pushed the Diamondbacks ahead 4-1.

 Arizona has won four straight games, jumping above .500 for the first time since opening day with a 14-13 mark.

-The D-backs’ timely homers allowed Kelly (3-1) to earn the win.
-The right-hander needed 106 pitches to navigate his 8 2/3 innings, giving up one run on seven hits and two walks while striking out eight.
-He lowered his ERA to 1.23 ERA.
+The timely homers helped Kelly earn the win.
+He needed 106 pitches to navigate 8 2/3 innings, giving up one run on seven hits and two walks while striking out eight.

+“Once again, it was Merrill’s day,” Diamondbacks manager Torey Lovullo said.
+“He went out there and was dealing.
+On a day where there was still a little bit of fatigue in the bullpen, he gave everybody a rest.”

-Kelly gave up back-to-back singles with two outs in the ninth, and he was pulled in his 70th major league start.
+Kelly gave up back-to-back singles with two outs in the ninth and was pulled from his 70th major league start.

-Manager Torey Lovullo brought in Mark Melancon, who walked Sam Hilliard to load the bases.
-José Iglesias followed with a liner that deflected off Melancon, but he was able to recover and get the out at first.
+Lovullo brought in Mark Melancon, who walked Sam Hilliard to load the bases.
+José Iglesias followed with a liner that deflected off Melancon’s left thigh, but he was able to recover and get the out at first.

 The Rockies took a 1-0 lead in the first when C.J.
-Cron’s double landed on the left field foul line, scoring Connor Joe.
+Cron’s double landed on the left-field line, scoring Connor Joe.
 The Diamondbacks made it 1-all in the second on Seth Beer’s sacrifice fly.

 Colorado got another quality outing from righty Chad Kuhl, who gave up one run over six innings and lowered his ERA to 1.82.
-He struck out five, walked two and gave up three hits.
+He struck out five, walked two and permitted three hits.

 WEST IS BEST

-With the win by the Diamondbacks, every team in the NL West currently has a winning record.
+With the win by the Diamondbacks, every team in the NL West has a winning record.

 MEA CULPA

-Major League Baseball veteran umpire Dan Bellino issued an apology after ejecting Diamondbacks star pitcher Madison Bumgarner from a game in Miami this week, which Arizona eventually won 8-7.
+Veteran umpire Dan Bellino issued an apology after ejecting Diamondbacks starter Madison Bumgarner from a game in Miami this week, which Arizona eventually won 8-7.

-The Diamondbacks said Friday they received a copy of Bellino’s apology from MLB.
+The Diamondbacks said Friday they received a copy of Bellino’s apology from Major League Baseball.

 “I would like to address my actions on May 4th involving Madison Bumgarner,” the statement said.
 “When I began my MLB career almost 15 years ago, I received some good advice.
 I was told to umpire every game as if my children were sitting in the front row.
 I fell short of those expectations this week.
 While I can’t go back and change what happened, I take full accountability.
 I will learn from this incident, and I sincerely apologize.”

-Bellino was giving a routine foreign substance check to Bumgarner following the first inning Wednesday in Miami when the ejection occurred.
+Bellino was conducting a routine foreign substance check on Bumgarner following the first inning Wednesday in Miami when the ejection occurred.
 Bumgarner said something to Bellino as the check was ending, and the umpire threw him out.

 Bumgarner faces no further discipline from MLB.